Kaizen86/Python-Discord-Bot/README.md

 Trigger Words
 ```
 These are words that have make the bot do something if you say them.
 	"meep"
 	"wheatley" AND "moron"
 	"pineapple"
-	"no u" or "no you"
+	"no u" OR "no you"
 	"the more you know"
 ```

-(Bot Administration Commands)
+Bot Administration Commands
 ```
 These commands are strictly for the bot owners.
 Accessing them will send a warning to the owner.